 What does it mean if my antibody test is equivocal?

 An equivocal test result is neither positive nor negative.
-You may get this test result if you have antibodies for a common cold that is similar to COVID-19 or if your body hasn’t produced enough antibodies yet.
+You may get this test result if you have antibodies for a common cold that is similar to COVID-19 or if your body hasn’t produced enough antibodies yet to yield a true positive result.
 You may want to get retested in a few weeks for a more accurate result.

 Knowledge is power, share this article

 If you were exposed to someone with COVID-19, you should aim to get a diagnostic test about 5 days after exposure.
-Read more about when to get a COVID test here.
 Do not get the diagnostic test the same day you were exposed, as your results will not be accurate.
 Your COVID-19 diagnostic test should be accurate if you are currently presenting with symptoms.

 How accurate is the antibody test?

-- A membership with Mira gives you access to low-cost laboratory tests, including the COVID-19 antibody test.
-In addition, a membership with Mira can help you get access to an at-home PCR test for free.
+- A membership with Mira gives you access to low-cost laboratory tests, including a free COVID-19 antibody test

 - Primary health care provider